-Best Breast Pumps
+The Best Breast Pumps

+How popular is this pump?
+Let's just say that if it were human, many breastfeeding moms would marry it.
 The Spectra, which has a sleek profile and weighs just under three pounds, is a true workhorse.
 Moms report that it fully empties the breasts (it works as either a double or single pump), and it's also fairly quiet with lots of customizable settings.
-She can opt to use the rechargeable battery or plug it in, and it’s small size makes it nice for keeping at work.
+She can opt to use the rechargeable battery or plug it in, and its small size makes it nice for keeping at work.
 The pump uses a closed system, meaning the milk stays completely separate from the skinny tubing (so no need to deal with the nightmare of sterilizing it).
 It isn't officially wearable, but it can be paired with the Freemie Closed System Collection Cup set and eliminate the whole bottle-flange setup.
 A nightlight and timer are handy extras she'll come to appreciate.

+This breast pump is so quiet and so small, it's absolutely ideal for pumping on the go.
 The best part about this breast pump, aside from its super-quiet motor and the fact that it fits into a purse or pocket, is that it has a built-in rechargeable battery that gets two hours between charges so you can pump without needing a power adaptor.
 Plus, this breast pump has 10 unique levels of expression mode and five levels massage mode.
 Moms rave that it empties your breasts out in minutes.